Safe Planning in Interactive Environments via Iterative Policy Updates and Adversarially Robust Conformal Prediction: Introduction

 \textbf{Interaction breaks conformal prediction guarantees.} CP presumes that the data at test time is exchangeable with the data at calibration time.\footnote{We note that independent and identically distributed data is automatically also exchangeable.} Indeed, simply using non-exchangeable calibration data can break conformal prediction guarantees, see e.g., \cite{tibshirani2019conformal,zhao2024robust}.
 In interactive settings the premise of exchangeability is violated due to a circular dependency induced by interaction-driven distribution shifts: changing the control policy changes the data distribution at test time, while updating the held-out calibration data changes the control policy.
 Many CP extensions aim to mitigate this issue, e.g., via adaptive CP \cite{gibbs2021adaptive, zaffran2022adaptive}, CP for covariate shifts \cite{tibshirani2019conformal, yang2024doubly, alijani2025wqlcp}, or robust CP \cite{cauchois2024robust, aolaritei2025conformal,GendlerEtAl2022ICLR}.
 However, these extensions either require continual recalibration or additional estimators, yield undersirable time-averaged or worst-case guarantees, or do not close the loop with a planner whose policy changes drive the distribution shift.
 Our interactive setting demands a mechanism that (i) directly addresses policy-induced distribution shifts, and (ii) closes the loop with the planner.

 \textbf{Positioning and differences to prior work on planning with CP.} Prior work embeds calibrated CP sets into the planner by either assuming exchangeability \cite{lindemann2022safe,tonkens2023scalable,YU2026112616} or by using adaptive CP \cite{dixit2023adaptive,yao2024sonic,shin2025egocentric,sheng2024safe}.
-Conceptually closest to our work are \cite{huang2025interaction} and \cite{wang2025learning}, which also address agent interactions with CP. \cite{wang2025learning} discretize the joint agent space and use CP to capture state-dependent interaction in each cell.
-However, data requirements grow exponentially with the state dimension without addressing the aforementioned core circular dependency. \cite{huang2025interaction} propose iterative policy updates similar to our method, but without providing episodic safety guarantees as we enable via adversarially robust CP.
+Conceptually closest to our work are \cite{wang2025learning} and \cite{huang2025interaction}, which also address agent interactions with CP; \cite{wang2025learning} discretizes the joint agent space and uses CP to capture state-dependent interaction.
+However, data requirements grow exponentially with the state dimension without addressing the aforementioned core circular dependency.
+The work \cite{huang2025interaction} proposes iterative policy updates similar to our method, but without providing episodic safety guarantees as we enable via adversarially robust CP.
 Additionally, \cite{huang2025interaction} provide safety guarantees only after convergence, which is generally not guaranteed.
 In contrast, we provide: (i) episodic safety guarantees by {analytically bounding} the distribution shift, and (ii) explicit conditions on episodic convergence via a contraction analysis.